-- 1. Students must fulfill all of the requirements for their certificate, diploma, or associate degree, and follow the graduation procedures: - Step 1: Students submit graduation application in Student Self-Service for each degree, diploma, and/or certificate for which they wish to apply. - Step 2: Students receive an automated email regarding receipt of their submitted graduation application. - Step 3: Students and their assigned faculty advisors work together to review the program requirements needed for graduation. - Step 4: Faculty Advisors notify the Registrar of the student's eligibility to graduate. - Step 5: If a student is eligible to graduate, the Office of Admissions, Records and Registration sends an email to the student's RCC email address regarding their "Walking Pass" voucher. - Step 6: If a student plans to participate in the graduation ceremony, the student must take the voucher email to the RCC Campus Store to indicate they would like to participate in the ceremony. - 2.
+- 1. Students must fulfill all the requirements for their certificate, diploma, or associate degree, and follow the graduation procedures: - Step 1: Students submit graduation application in Student Self-Service for each degree, diploma, and/or certificate for which they wish to apply. - Step 2: Students receive an automated email regarding receipt of their submitted graduation application. - Step 3: Students and their assigned faculty advisors work together to review the program requirements needed for graduation. - Step 4: Faculty Advisors notify the Registrar of the student's eligibility to graduate. - Step 5: If a student is eligible to graduate, the Office of Admissions, Records and Registration sends an email to the student's RCC email address regarding their "Walking Pass" voucher. - Step 6: If a student plans to participate in the graduation ceremony, the student must take the voucher email to the RCC Campus Store to indicate they would like to participate in the ceremony. - 2.
 Students must complete all required courses within their curriculum as published in their Catalog of Record. - 3.
-Students must have an overall GPA of 2.0 and a 2.0 average in their major courses as defined by the Curriculum Standards.

-- 4. Health program students must maintain a 2.0 GPA in all health program and health program related courses with no grade less than a "C" except for certain BIO, CIS, ENG, PHI, PHY, PSY and MAT courses that require a "B" or better.
-See Programs of Study section in the catalog for specifies. - 5.
+Students must have an overall GPA of 2.0 and a 2.0 average in their major courses as defined by the Curriculum Standards. - 4.
+Health program students must maintain a 2.0 GPA in all major and major-related courses with no grade less than a "C." See Programs of Study section in the catalog for specifies. - 5.
 Students transferring from other schools must complete 25 percent of their course requirements at Randolph Community College in order to qualify for graduation.